 There are also some official details you should know about: You must pre-register and sign up for eligible volunteer opportunity at disneyparks.com.
 Ticket quantities for this program are limited.
 Must be at least age 6 to participate.
 Other terms and conditions apply.
 For details, see disneyparks.com in the United States and Puerto Rico.
 In Canada, see disneyparks.ca.

 posted on December 31st, 2009 by Steven Miller, Merchandise Communications Manager

 As 2009 draws to a close, I asked my fellow Cast Members in product development, Disney Design Group, planning, merchandise marketing and operations to select their favorite Disney Pin released this past calendar year.
 For some, this request was like me asking them to pick their favorite child (okay maybe that was only a challenge for me).

 The pins they selected were about as varied as their corresponding reasons.
 I’ve chosen several pins to spotlight here.
 For the complete “Best of 2009” recap, please visit the What’s HapPINing?
 Blog on DisneyPins.com on December 31.

 Julie Young – Product Developer for Open Edition pins and Accessories

 “I selected the ‘Have a Disney Day’ pin.
 It features a simple design and wonderful message.
 I think everyone should have a Disney day!
 What’s more fun than that?”

 Read the rest of this entry »

-posted on December 20th, 2009 by Thomas Smith, Social Media Director, Disney Parks
+posted on December 20th, 2009 by Thomas Smith, Editorial Content Director, Disney Parks

 Cast members worldwide mourned the loss of Roy E. Disney this week.
 He was a Disney Legend who played an important role in many of our lives.
 We shared some images you may have missed in our “Remembering Roy E. Disney” post.